Not a dog to boast of. A mere non-descript, without a flamboyant pedigree. Sheer coincidence brought me in contact with him.

 Principal’s temporary accommodation was a two room flat meant for Junior Engineers of the PWD – still under construction, because, the first floor was yet to be completed.
 It was located on a high ridge overlooking Pabbar river enfolding a grand panoramic view of the valley.

 My neighbour was Banarsi Zinta.
 All surnames ending with ‘ta’ are found in that area.
 He had a dog, well-built, with brown coat and ferocious eyes named Moti.
 I decided to befriend him in a bid to avoid any untoward encounter while coming and going.
-I baptized him with an honourable name Kuttaji.
+I baptized him with a respectable name Kuttaji in keeping with Indian traditional custom.
 Soon, he got used to his new name with us – the honourary masters.
 We used to give him food three times a day – during breakfast, lunch and dinner.

 Strangely enough, he doesn’t have any qualms entering my office on the first floor.
 He would comfortably sit by the side of my table.
-If any staff tries to prevent him entering, he would gnash his teeth and growl.
-How could he distinguish between a house and an office?
+If any staff tries to prevent him from entering, he would gnash his teeth and growl.
+How could he distinguish between a home and an office?
 In the former he is not supposed to enter and in the latter there is no such bar.
+How he could pinpoint my room on the first floor?

 I learnt two more things from him: fostering favouritism and cultivating moral values.
-My wife planted some saplings of a variety of big size Dahlia in front of our house.
+My wife planted some saplings of a variety of giant size Dahlia in front of our house.
 Once, some cattle began devouring them.
 Kuttaji also joined the chase along with my wife.
 But, on nearing the cattle he made an honourable retreat.
 The peculiar behaviour baffled us initially.
 Soon, it became clear: the cows belonged to his master, how can he be unfaithful to his master?
-On the other hand, the cows are his kin, so they can be allowed to eat up the plants.
+On the other hand, the cows are his kin by virtue of belonging to the same master, so they can be allowed to eat up the plants.
 Favouritism has a space for animals also.

 On another occasion, we returned from Shimla at dead of night.
 Leaving the vehicle down, we took the bridal path uphill to our house.
 Kuttaji was keeping a watch on our house.
 Hearing the footsteps he began barking furiously.
 Seeing us on arrival, he felt so ashamed; he tried to hide his face all around the compound.
 Later, he fell at the feet of my wife with two folded forelegs, as if asking for forgiveness for his misdemeanor.
 It was unbelievably true.